superseriousbusiness/gotosocial/CONTRIBUTING.md

 This document will expand as the project expands, so for now this is basically a stub.

-Contributions are welcome at this point, since the API is fairly stable now and the structure is at least vaguely coherent.
+Contributions are welcome at this point, since the API is fairly stable now and the structure is somewhat coherent.

 Check the [issues](https://github.com/superseriousbusiness/gotosocial/issues) to see if there's anything you fancy jumping in on.